apm-denizens/dsc80-project5-notebook/writeup.md

 Null Hypothesis: Our model is fair.
 It's accuracy for the Red & Blue sides are roughly the same, and any differences are due to random chance.
 Alt Hypothesis: Our model is unfair.
 It's accuracy for the Blue team is higher.

-The test statistic we used is difference in accuracies. (blue_accuracy - red_accuracy).
+The test statistic we used was difference in accuracies. (blue_accuracy - red_accuracy).
 Higher values of the test-statistic point towards the Alternative Hypothesis, and lower values of the test statistic point towards the Null Hypothesis.

+Our observed test statistic was: 0.0008353413654619279

 We performed a permutation test and simulated 100 test statistics under the null.
-We found that at the 0.05 significance, we fail to reject the null-hypothesis with a p-value of 0.10.
+We found that at the 0.05 significance level, we fail to reject the null-hypothesis with a p-value of 0.13.
 We lack sufficient evidence to reject the null hypothesis that the two groups have roughly similar accuracies.
 This does not mean however, that the null-hypothesis is correct.
 It could very well be the case that the alternative hypothesis is correct, but we just don't have enough information to know for certain.

 -   Optional: Embed a visualization related to your permutation test in your website.